 Accepting online donations using Donate

-The Giving module includes a great feature that enables churches to easily accept one-off and recurring online donations through their website, at a kiosk perhaps at your Information Desk, and through My ChurchSuite - it's called ChurchSuite Donate.
-You can even direct people to Donate by distributing an embedded Donate link in your email or SMS communications.
-Like My ChurchSuite, Donate will be beautifully styled using your church's colour palette and logo.
+The Giving module includes a great feature that enables churches to easily accept one-off and recurring online donations through their website (Embed), at your Information Desk (Connect), and through our member-facing platform (My ChurchSuite) - it's called Donate.
+You can even direct people to Donate by distributing an embedded link in your email or SMS communications.
+Like the rest of ChurchSuite, Donate is beautifully styled using your church's colour palette and logo.